MicamAmorim/FaceRecognition/Utilscripts.md

 ## increase timeout on pip
 > pip install face-recognition --default-timeout=100
-> Cmake is needed for face-recognition
+> Cmake may be needed for face-recognition
-> Ferramentas de compilação do Microsoft C++
+> Microsoft C++ compiling tools

-## Install pre-commit for automate freeze
-> pip install pre-commit
-> create a file named pre-commit-config.yaml
+> May be necessary install dlib before using the wheel: dlib-19.24.1-cp311-cp311-win_amd64.whl